kantale/OpenBio.eu/Documentation/README.md

 nextflow run workflow.nf
 ```

+# Public / Private Research Objects
+Tools/Data and Workflows can be either public or private.
+You can set this "visibility" option through the user interface upon creating or editing a Tool/Data or Workflow (ROs = Research Objects).
+The semantics of this private / public setting are:
+* Public ROs are visible to all users including anonymous users.
+* Private ROs are visible only to the users that created them.
+* A public Tool/Data cannot have a Private tool as a dependency.
+* A private Tool/Data cannot be a dependency to a public Tool/Data.
+* A private Tool/Data cannot take part in a public Workflow.
+* A private Workflow cannot take part in a public Workflow.
+* You can change the visibility status from public to private and vice versa as long as you are not violating the above restrictions.
+* Comments in private ROs are not accessible to users others than the creators of these ROs.

 # Executing a Workflow
 You can execute a Workflow directly from OpenBio.eu.
 To do that you need to install the "OpenBio Execution Environment" (OEE) to a computer of your own.
 That means that the actual execution happens to the computer that you have installed the OEE.
 The "OpenBio Execution Environment" is comprised by tree components: